-- 2) Amendments to MARPOL Annex VI that make the data collection system (DCS) for fuel oil consumption of ships mandatory were adopted at the 70th session of the Marine Environment Protection Committee (MEPC 70) held in October 2016, and will come into force from 1 March 2018 (IMO Resolution MEPC.278(70)).
-According to this regulation, for ships of 5,000 gross tonnage and above engaged in international voyage, the data collecting and reporting will be required from 2019 calendar year.
-This new requirement is in similar line with the EU CO2 monitoring and reporting system above and will form a part of the existing Shipboard Energy Efficienc Management Plan (SEEMP). - 3) With effect from 31 December 2020, EU Regulation on Ship Recycling will be applicable to foreign ships in EU waters.
-Ships are to comply with Inventory of Hazardous material (IHM). - 4) Maritime Cyber Security Management In the 'Interim Guidelines for implementation of Maritime Cyber Risk' published by IMO, it has been agreed that, no later than the first annual verification of the company's Document of Compliance after 1 January 2021, the cyber risk management system should be incorporated into the Safety Management System.
+2) Amendments to MARPOL Annex VI that make the data collection system (DCS) for fuel oil consumption of ships mandatory were adopted at the 70th session of the Marine Environment Protection Committee (MEPC 70) held in October 2016, and will come into force from 1 March 2018 (IMO Resolution MEPC.278(70)).
+According to this regulation, for ships of 5,000 gross tonnage and above engaged in international voyage, the data collection is required from 2019 calendar year, with first reporting to be made by early 2020.
+Upon verification of the submitted data, the Flag Administration or the Recognised Organisation ("RO") will issue to the ships a Statement of Compliance related to fuel oil consumption.
+Finally, the Flag Administration will submit aggregate data to the IMO, which will maintain an anonymized IMO Ship Fuel Oil Consumption Database.

+This new requirement is in similar line with the EU CO2 monitoring and reporting system above and will form a part of the existing Shipboard Energy Efficiency Management Plan (SEEMP - Part 2).

+- 3) With effect from 31 December 2020, EU Regulation on Ship Recycling will be applicable to foreign ships in EU waters.
+Ships are to comply with Inventory of Hazardous material (IHM). - 4) Maritime Cyber Security Management

+In the 'Interim Guidelines for implementation of Maritime Cyber Risk' published by IMO, it has been agreed that, no later than the first annual verification of the company's Document of Compliance after 1 January 2021, the cyber risk management system should be incorporated into the Safety Management System.
+We have already started this process and included the relevant section in our revised Shipboard Operating Procedures.

-Having successfully outlined and explained the significant maritime regulations that safe guard the environment and those that will soon play a significan role, the next section details the Company's internal environmental control system.
+Having successfully outlined and explained the significant maritime regulations that safe guard the environment and those that will soon play a significant role, the next section details the Company's internal environmental control system.